 Blue lights are typically used to treat acne and skin inflammation.
 Red lights are used for wrinkles and fine lines by stimulating collagen production which, in time, will plump the skin.
 Different masks have different colors and often a combination of both, so you can treat multiple problems at once.

 The mask I use has 7 colors and they’re all for a different purpose.
 In addition to blue and red there’s green, which is used to neutralize and balance skin conditions, and relieve mental stress.
 Purple light is a combination of red and blue.
 Light purple light resolves age spots and improves fine lines and sagging skin.
 Cyanine light enhances cell energy and promotes metabolism.
 Orange light improves oxygen exchange, accelerates blood circulation, and helps fade pigments.

 How much does it cost?

 That’s the best part.
-They’re not expensive, but the price varies a lot.
-The cheapest ones are as low as $25, the fancier and more expensive ones go for $250.
+They’re not expensive, especially when compared to in-office treatments, but the price varies according to the type of device you get.
+The most affordable ones start at $25, the fancier ones go for $250.

 Shop the Post

 Microcurrent therapy is a much newer technology, but the results are just as promising.
 Some beauty experts are still skeptical about the effectiveness of this method, but recent studies have shown more optimistic results.

 It’s safe and painless.
 Great news for those who are afraid of needles!
 It helps erase fine lines and wrinkles while firming your skin and defining your features.
 A great non-invasive alternative to Botox.

 The microcurrent device emits extremely low-voltage electrical currents, which are supposed to mimic your own body’s electrical currents on a cellular level.
 This will cause your body to produce more collagen.
 All you need is 15-20 min treatments daily.